Binary Translation

 High performance

-They are compiled from freestanding C code.
+Binary translations are freestanding C code.
 The C code is produced by the Sandbox instance at run-time, so that the run-time environment and settings are reproducible.

 Complete example